faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 This exercise with Adam Clarke's commentary and the JST demonstrates that sources may be consulted without leaving the kind of record Callister demands.
 It suggests that the historical record is sometimes sparse pertaining to what people were reading and consulting and says little about the likelihood that individuals at the time were reading various books and engaging in various discussions on topics of relevance.

-The historical record strongly suggests that Palmyra and its immediate vicinity {{ link(text="were rich in available literature", path="/palmyra-was-rich-in-books/") }} on the kinds of topics (e.g., [indians](http://signaturebookslibrary.org/scripture-test/), [war and liberty](http://www.mormonthink.com/influences.htm#part2), and [religion](http://www.mormonthink.com/influences.htm#part3)) that may have influenced Joseph Smith or other potential authors.
+The historical record strongly suggests that Palmyra and its immediate vicinity [were rich in available literature](/palmyra-was-rich-in-books/) on the kinds of topics (e.g., [indians](http://signaturebookslibrary.org/scripture-test/), [war and liberty](http://www.mormonthink.com/influences.htm#part2), and [religion](http://www.mormonthink.com/influences.htm#part3)) that may have influenced Joseph Smith or other potential authors.

-Especially as it pertains to theological matters, we should remember that [Joseph Smith himself states](https://www.churchofjesuschrist.org/scriptures/pgp/js-h/1?lang=eng&country=ca) that _as a young teenager_ he was attending "their several meetings as often as occasion would permit" and {{ link(text="studying the Bible", path="/joseph-smith-capable-of-authoring-the-book-of-mormon/#own-statements") }}, and then bold enough to converse with the local preachers about religion ("I happened to be in company with one of the Methodist preachers, who was very active in the before mentioned religious excitement; and, conversing with him on the subject of religion").
+Especially as it pertains to theological matters, we should remember that [Joseph Smith himself states](https://www.churchofjesuschrist.org/scriptures/pgp/js-h/1?lang=eng&country=ca) that _as a young teenager_ he was attending "their several meetings as often as occasion would permit" and [studying the Bible](/joseph-smith-capable-of-authoring-the-book-of-mormon/#own-statements), and then bold enough to converse with the local preachers about religion ("I happened to be in company with one of the Methodist preachers, who was very active in the before mentioned religious excitement; and, conversing with him on the subject of religion").
 How much could Joseph have gleaned on the topic of religion had he maintained such a trajectory over the next decade, particularly if he began reading other sources besides the Bible?

 > <span style="color:red; margin-left:-30px;">[Arg5:12] How many "no"s does it take to expose the critics’ arguments as pure speculation—nothing more than sand castles that come crashing down when the first waves of honest questions appear on the scene.</span>